5 Ways to Get Started with Marketing AI Today

 If your tech doesn’t have AI, call up your provider and ask how they plan to integrate AI into their products.
 Their roadmap will help you understand how AI may impact your day-to-day work.

-5. Find tools that are easy to test.
+5. Find tools to test.

 There are plenty of AI solutions you can implement to make your marketing more personalized, productive, and predictive.
-But some are easier to implement than others.

 About Mike Kaput